maca88/SmartBikeLights/README.md

 - Configurable full screen light panel for fast switching modes (only for Edge devices with touch screen)
 - Support up to one headlight and one taillight that can be displayed on the smallest data field
 - Switching light mode by tapping on the light icon (only for Edge devices with touch screen)
-- Switching modes by holding the up/menu button (only for devices without touch screen that have CIQ 3.2 and more than 32KB memory)
+- Switching modes by holding the up/menu button (only for devices without touch screen that have CIQ 3.2 and with more than 32KB memory)
+- Has an alternative light network implementation that can be used for lights with partial ANT+ support (only for devices with more than 32KB memory)

 ## How to use